 The Easy Bible Reading Solution:

-Having a simple set of questions and a few minutes of thinking is all it takes to start developing your observation skills.
+Having a simple set of good questions to ask about the Bible, and a few minutes of thinking, is all it takes to start developing your observation skills.
 It doesn’t have to be complex!

-Below are 10 simple questions you can ask while reading any passage of Scripture.
+Below are 10 questions to ask when studying the Bible.
 I’ve learned it’s best to take the time to thoroughly answer them, even if you think you know it already.
 Simply taking the time to think (i.e. don’t rush!) has exponentially increased the wealth I’m able to discover in a text.

 One other thing… depending on the passage or genre you’re reading, some questions may not apply.
 These aren’t set in stone, just a good guideline to use as you work through a passage.

 For our easy (and FREE!)
-Bible study sheets incorporating all 10 questions, click below:
+Bible study sheets incorporating all 10 questions to ask during Bible study, click below:

 10 Important Questions to Ask When You Study the Bible: